What Is Depth Psychology? Jung’s Approach to the Unconscious

 He turned to mythology and fairy tales to help him relate to the repetitive themes in his and his patients’ dreams.
 For Jung, the collective unconscious is a repository of primordial images (archetypes) and behavioral patterns that are universal (cross-cultural) and age-old.

 Jung considered these images “collective” because they were not acquired by individuals in their lifetime.
 That is, the archetypes within the collective unconscious didn’t represent learned behavior.
 Yet, they were accessible to all.
-(This concept is similar to biochemist Rupert Sheldrake’s morphogenetic fields.2Sheldrake, Morphic Resonance: The Nature of Formative Causation, 2009.)
+(This concept is similar to biochemist Rupert Sheldrake’s morphogenetic fields.2Sheldrake, R. (2009).
+Morphic resonance: The nature of formative causation (4th rev. & exp. ed.).
+Park Street Press.)

-In Psychological Types, Jung explains in great detail the various ways humans process information.
+In Psychological Types (1971), Jung explains in great detail the various ways humans process information.
 Extroverts draw information predominantly from the outside world, while introverts tend to utilize information from within themselves.

 People’s orientation toward each function differs depending on whether they are introverts or extroverts.
 For example, introverted thinkers process information differently from extroverted thinkers.